Employers: think about reminding your employees to update their beneficiary designations and forms after divorce.

 How it Plays Out: Life Insurance Beneficiary Designations (Section 732.703)

 A former husband names his ex-wife as primary beneficiary on the beneficiary designation form for his life insurance policy.
 She claims benefits under the policy.
-But, following their divorce, he never changes his beneficiary designation form.
+But, following their divorce, he never updates his beneficiary designation form.

 Relying on Section 732.703, Florida Statutes, the life insurance company may review the insured’s marital status on the death certificate and may pay out the proceeds.
 The company may make these payment decisions and avoid the delay and expense of an interpleader action.